siddharth-stn/namaste-react/README.md

 - Styled Components are also used.

 * But we are going to learn styling of the components using **TAILWIND CSS** (latest and trending)

+# Higher Order Component

+- It is a function that takes in a component and returns a component.
+- It takes in a component and enhances its feature and returns it.